MayaNk-py-dev/React-login/README.md

-# My React App
+# React+Redux Login App

-This is a React application that is being developed for **[Project Name]**.
  This repository contains the frontend code, which will be integrated with the backend API.
 The backend team will implement the necessary APIs, and we will integrate them with this frontend.

 ## Table of Contents
 - [Installation](#installation)